HHassanHub/crowd-pose-detection/README.md

 # Video Analytics using Deep Learning for Massive Crowd Instant Segments and Detections
 # Overview
-**Crowd Pose Detection**, a deep learning-based solution for identifying human poses in large, dense gatherings like the Hajj pilgrimage.
-Traditional pose estimation struggles in extreme crowd conditions.
-In this project aims to develop a deep learning-based solution for massive crowd segmentation and detection in video analytics and bridge that gap with a custom-trained, COCO-formatted dataset and tailored Mask R-CNN architecture.
-By leveraging advanced neural networks and cutting-edge computer vision techniques, the system can process and analyze crowd scenes in real-time, providing instant segmentations and detections.
+**Crowd Pose Detection**, a deep learning-based method for the detection of human poses in huge, dense crowds like the Hajj pilgrimage.
+Traditional pose estimation fails in extreme crowd conditions.
+This project aims to develop a deep learning-based method to massive crowd segmentation and detection in video analytics and bridge that gap with a specially trained, COCO-formatted dataset and customized Mask R-CNN architecture.
+With the use of deep neural networks and advanced computer vision algorithms, the system is capable of processing crowd scenes in real-time and providing real-time segmentations and detections.
 # Key Features
-**Crowd Segmentation and Detection:** Detect and segment crowds in video frames using advanced deep learning techniques, providing accurate individual pose detection even in extreme conditions.
+**Crowd Segmentation and Detection:** Detect and segment crowds in video frames using state-of-the-art deep learning techniques, providing accurate individual pose detection even in extreme conditions.

-**Real-time Analysis:** The system is built to process large video feeds in real-time, allowing for immediate crowd analysis, which is crucial for safety monitoring and event management.
+**Real-time Analysis:** The system is built to process enormous video feeds in real time, facilitating immediate crowd analysis, which is critical for safety monitoring and event management.

 **Deep Learning:** Utilizes **Mask R-CNN** for precise segmentation and detection, enabling pixel-level accuracy in crowded environments.